intel/dffml/docs/tutorials/rolling_alice/0000_forward.md

 ## Alignment

-> If we use, to achieve our purposes, a mechanical agency with whose
+> "If we use, to achieve our purposes, a mechanical agency with whose
 > operation we cannot interfere effectively … we had better be quite
 > sure that the purpose put into the machine is the purpose which we
-> really desire.
+> really desire."
 [Norbert Wiener]

 - References
   - https://en.wikipedia.org/wiki/AI_alignment#Research_problems_and_approaches